 - Morphine (Astramorph®, Avinza®, Duramorph®, Roxanol®)

 - Tramadol (ConZip®, Ryzolt®, Ultram®)

 How do People Misuse Prescription Opioids?

 Opioid drugs are highly addictive because of the release of chemicals in the brain that can make you feel calm and intensely happy.
-These euphoric effects are quite similar to the feeling of being “high” that are caused by other illegal addictive drugs.
-These feelings have a very high tendency of affecting your self-control and prevent you from stopping in taking the drug.
+These euphoric effects are quite similar to the feeling of being “high” that is caused by other illegal addictive drugs.
+These feelings have a very high tendency of affecting your self-control and prevent you from stopping taking the drug.
 This leads to misuse of these drugs.
 People can misuse these drugs by taking the medicine in a dose that is higher than what is prescribed, or by taking it in another way like crushing the pills or opening capsules and dissolving them for injection.
 In some cases, people also snort the powder from these crushed pills and open capsules.

 What are the Side Effects of Prescription Opioids?

-Even though opioids are very effective for use as a pain reliever, they can still have harmful side effects which include: drowsiness, confusion, nausea, constipation, euphoria and slowed breathing, increased sensitivity to pain, vomiting, and dry mouth, sleepiness, depression, low levels of testosterone that can result in lower sex drive, energy, and strength, itching and sweating.
+Even though opioids are very effective for use as a pain reliever, they can still have harmful side effects which include: drowsiness, confusion, nausea, constipation, euphoria and slowed breathing, increased sensitivity to pain, vomiting, and dry mouth, sleepiness, depression, low levels of testosterone that can result in lower sex drive, energy, and strength, itching, and sweating.

-These side effects are also greater with a history of drug misuse, substance use disorder, or overdose, mental health conditions (such as depression or anxiety), sleep apnea, older age (65 years or older) and pregnancy.
+These side effects are also greater with a history of drug misuse, substance use disorder, or overdose, mental health conditions (such as depression or anxiety), sleep apnea, older age (65 years or older), and pregnancy.